 안녕하세요~ 토미입니다!

-A lot of Korean learners may suffer some setbacks in the early or later stage of learning Korean pronunciation.
+Many Korean learners may suffer some setbacks in the early or later stage of learning Korean pronunciation.

 One of the biggest reasons would be the similar sounding consonants in Korean, which are called plain, aspirated, and tense sounds.

-In this video, I will show you plain, aspirated and tense consonants respectively and compare each other.
+In this video, I will show you plain, aspirated, and tense consonants, respectively, and compare each other.

 그럼 시작할게요!